Seville City - Copa Bars

 Plaza Alcalde Sanchez Monteiserin 2

-Inside the curved skyscraper Torre Sevilla (the bar is part of the Eurostars Torre Sevilla hotel), this panoramic bar has stunning views from 170 metres up.
-As the circular space has floor-to-ceiling windows, you can (private functions allowing) walk all the way round, seeing the Aljarafe area to the west of the city, La Cartuja monastery, the river, the centre including the cathedral and Setas, and Triana.
+Atop the curved skyscraper Torre Sevilla (the bar is part of the Eurostars Torre Sevilla hotel), this panoramic bar provides stunning views from 170 metres up, by far the tallest spot in the city.
+From the circular space's floor-to-ceiling windows, you can (private functions allowing) see all the way round, from the Aljarafe area to the west of the city, to La Cartuja monastery, the river, the centre including the Cathedral and Setas, and Triana.
 Look for the marks on the floor to indicate famous buildings.
 Good cocktails, with prices at the top end for Seville (14 euros).
 The tower is lit up in a different colour each month.
 Entry is 16 euros which includes a drink (for hotel guests and those dining at El Duende restaurant, entrance is free).
+Note that if the bar is at capacity with hotel clients, or there's a large private function, access may be closed.
+Check website before visiting.